CraftAcademyLabs/ca_course/atm_challenge/step_4.md

 ```

-Note that we have NOT made any changes to our testand if you run them now, they should all pass green.
+Note that we have NOT made any changes to our test and if you run them now, they should all pass green.

 **Refactoring is all about that.
 You make your code better WITHOUT introducing any new functionality. **